Tornado outbreak of March 5–7, 2022: March 5

 On March 4, the Storm Prediction Center (SPC) issued a slight risk outlook for severe weather for a negatively tilted shortwave trough positioned over the High Plains.
 The outlook included the possibility of strong winds, large hail, and a 5 percent chance for tornadoes, mostly throughout southern Iowa.
 The next day, the SPC upped their alert level to an enhanced risk, centered in Iowa, as a stronger certainty arose for severe weather.
 The probabilities for damaging winds were increased to 30 percent, and the probabilities for tornadoes were elevated to a 10 percent, unhatched area (indicating a <10% chance of EF2 or stronger tornadoes) centered along southwestern Iowa.
-The outlook referenced an increased destabilization, coupled with a modest low level jet at around 40–50 kn, in an area with moderate dew points, at around 50-55 F. At noon, the SPC issued its first tornado watch, for southern Iowa and northwestern Missouri, discussing the moderate probabilities for tornadoes to occur, although a major tornado outbreak was not expected.
+The outlook referenced an increase in destabilization, coupled with a modest low level jet at around 40–50 kn, in an area with moderate dew points, at around 50-55 F. At noon, the SPC issued its first tornado watch, for southern Iowa and northwestern Missouri, discussing the moderate probabilities for tornadoes to occur, although a major tornado outbreak was not expected.

 As the afternoon advanced, multiple supercell thunderstorms developed in the area of concern, rapidly developing into powerful, tornadic storms.
 One of these cells became dominant over southwestern Iowa, producing two weak tornadoes.
 It recycled its mesocyclone and produced a violent, long-track EF4 tornado, prompting the issuance of multiple PDS tornado warnings.
 It caused tremendous damage in the towns of Winterset and Norwalk, resulting in six fatalities.
-It also caused minor/moderate damage in Pleasant Hill After the tornado dissipated, the supercell would produce three more tornadoes, one rated EF1, and two rated EF2.
+Following these fatalities, it caused moderate damage in Pleasant Hill.
+After the tornado dissipated, the supercell would produce three more tornadoes, one rated EF1, and two rated EF2.
 Multiple other tornadic storms would soon develop in northern Missouri and advance into southern Iowa, leading to more PDS tornado warnings.
 One of these tornadoes reached EF3 intensity, causing a fatality near Chariton.
 Large hail and a few damaging wind gusts accompanied the supercells.

 As the supercells gradually weakened over eastern Iowa, they congealed into a long squall line, as the storm system moved into western Illinois and southern Wisconsin with weak tornadoes touching down in both states.
 As the overnight hours progressed, the squall line produced damaging wind gusts all throughout the north and central regions of Illinois and Indiana, including in the Chicago metropolitan area.
 One weak tornado touched down in Indiana, while another two more touched down in Ohio.
 It eventually progressed and dissipated over the Great Lakes, over northern Michigan and southern Ontario.